-- Erasure: research involving LGBTQ+SB First Nations people points to the interconnection between colonialism and the imposition of patriarchal, hetero and cisnormative values, which have denied and erased Aboriginal people with diverse sexual orientations and genders from public consciousness182 and from Australian institutions.183 As Baylis (2015) notes: "the lived realities of colonisation have constructed a silencing force that mutes Queer-Aboriginality".184 This is despite precolonial, colonial, and post-colonial evidence of sexual and gender diverse peoples in First Nations communities.185 Research has indicated that First Nations LGBTQ+SB representation in media, policy, and community can have substantive impacts on supporting self-understanding and confidence integrating LGBTQ+SB identity within community and culture, as well as reducing the burden of educating others.186 - Social isolation and disconnection from country: while social inclusion measures have been critiqued by Fist Nations researchers for failing to capture the complexities of First Nations peoples' social systems and values, research has also indicated that many LGBTQ+SB people are impacted by difficulty finding social spaces in which they can be "simultaneously queer and Aboriginal".187 First Nations LGBTQ+SB people have reported experiencing racist discrimination within LGBTQ+ spaces, as well as
+- Erasure: research involving LGBTQ+SB First Nations people points to the interconnection between colonialism and the imposition of patriarchal, hetero and cisnormative values, which have denied and erased Aboriginal people with diverse sexual orientations and genders from public consciousness and from Australian institutions.
+As Baylis (2015) notes: "the lived realities of colonisation have constructed a silencing force that mutes Queer-Aboriginality".
+This is despite precolonial, colonial, and post-colonial evidence of sexual and gender diverse peoples in First Nations communities.
+Research has indicated that First Nations LGBTQ+SB representation in media, policy, and community can have substantive impacts on supporting self-understanding and confidence integrating LGBTQ+SB identity within community and culture, as well as reducing the burden of educating others. - Social isolation and disconnection from country: while social inclusion measures have been critiqued by Fist Nations researchers for failing to capture the complexities of First Nations peoples' social systems and values, research has also indicated that many LGBTQ+SB people are impacted by difficulty finding social spaces in which they can be "simultaneously queer and Aboriginal".
+First Nations LGBTQ+SB people have reported experiencing racist discrimination within LGBTQ+ spaces, as well as "queerphobia" within First Nations community spaces.
+This is particularly complicated for individuals who have not been brought up on country or amongst their community, due to the impacts of colonisation and 'Stolen Generation' policies.
+For some LGBTQ+SB, reliance on older relatives and elders who may have discriminatory views towards LGBTQ+SB people to reconnect with community and culture can reportedly make the process "difficult and nerve-racking".
+While experiences varied substantially and many report feeling that their LGBTQ+SB identity is accepted by their community,

-182 Oscar Monaghan, "Dual Imperatives: Decolonising the Queer and Queering the Decolonial," in Colouring the Rainbow: Blak Queer and Trans Perspectives, ed.
+&lt;sup>182 Oscar Monaghan, "Dual Imperatives: Decolonising the Queer and Queering the Decolonial," in Colouring the Rainbow: Blak Queer and Trans Perspectives, ed.
 Dino Hodge (Wakefield Press, 2015).

-183 Bep Uink, Jennifer Dodd, Sian Bennett, Dameyon Bonson, Anne-Marie Eades, and Braden Hill, "Confidence, Practices, and Training Needs of People Working with Aboriginal and Torres Strait Islander LGBTIQ+ Clients," Culture, Health & Sexuality 25, no. 2 (2023): 206-222.
+&lt;sup>183 Bep Uink, Jennifer Dodd, Sian Bennett, Dameyon Bonson, Anne-Marie Eades, and Braden Hill, "Confidence, Practices, and Training Needs of People Working with Aboriginal and Torres Strait Islander LGBTIQ+ Clients," Culture, Health & Sexuality 25, no. 2 (2023): 206-222.

-184 Troy-Anthony Baylis, "Introduction: Looking Into the Mirror," in Colouring the Rainbow: Blak Queer and Trans Perspectives, ed.
+&lt;sup>184 Troy-Anthony Baylis, "Introduction: Looking Into the Mirror," in Colouring the Rainbow: Blak Queer and Trans Perspectives, ed.
 Dino Hodge (Wakefield Press, 2015).

-185 Braden Hill, Jennifer Dodd, Bep Uink, Dameyon Bonson, Sian Bennett, and Anne-Marie Eades, "Aboriginal and Queer Identity/ies in Western Australia: When There is a Need to Know in Therapeutic Settings," Qualitative Health Research 32, no. 5 (2022): 755-770.
+&lt;sup>185 Braden Hill, Jennifer Dodd, Bep Uink, Dameyon Bonson, Sian Bennett, and Anne-Marie Eades, "Aboriginal and Queer Identity/ies in Western Australia: When There is a Need to Know in Therapeutic Settings," Qualitative Health Research 32, no. 5 (2022): 755-770.